axaneco/hvvclient/README.md

 # hvvclient
-A live departure board for HVV buses in Hamburg, Germany, implemented via REST calls to the GeoFox API GTI
+A live departure board for HVV busses in Hamburg, Germany, implemented via REST calls to the GeoFox API GTI

 ## Getting Started